Sprain: Treatment

 Treatment of sprains usually involves incorporating conservative measures to reduce the signs and symptoms of sprains, surgery to repair severe tears or ruptures, and rehabilitation to restore function to the injured joint.
 Although most sprains can be managed without surgery, severe injuries may require tendon grafting or ligament repair based on the individual's circumstances.
 The amount of rehabilitation and time needed for recovery will depend on the severity of the sprain.

-Treating Sprains
+A foot sprain is an injury to the ligaments that connect bones within the foot.
+The recovery process for a foot sprain is crucial for restoring normal function and preventing future injuries.
+This article outlines the general approach to foot sprain recovery, which varies depending on the severity of the injury.

+Non-surgical

 Depending on the mechanism of injury, joint involvement, and severity, most sprains can be treated using conservative measures following the acronym RICE within the first 24 hours of sustaining an injury.
 However, it is important to recognize that treatments should be individualized depending on the patient's particular injury and symptoms.
 Over-the-counter medications such as non-steroidal anti-inflammatory drugs (NSAIDs) can help relieve pain, and topical NSAIDs can be as effective as medications taken by mouth.